DaxDupont/LANCE/README.md

 llLinkedMessage(LINK_SET, 500, "bombDamage", llList2CSV[["CMB",25,"SMB",75,"MDB",200,"LGB",500,"DCG",200,"LBB",75,"MBB",125,"HBB",200,"TRP",375,"KMK",300]));
 ```

-### mailer
+### outgoingReward
-Enables and sets the requirements for the kill mailing script.
+Enables and sets the requirements for the kill rewards.
 This allows vehicles to communicate back to vehicles like the submarine that they have been taken down and awards the right amount of points.

 The number field holds the to be awarded points and the id fields holds a CSV list on which killed by ammotype it should send the message (IE: TRP, LBB)